denpo1022/FB_Messenger_bot/README.md

 ## To-Do List 📋

 - [x] Can login FB
-- [x] Can send message to specified user or fans club at desired time
+- [x] Can send message to specified user or fans club right after user press Ok button (Right now option)
-- [ ] Create GUI for better user experience
+- [x] Create GUI for better user experience
-- [ ] Remember user login information in nicely secured way
+- [x] Remember user login information (saved as json at local directory)
 - [ ] Make the script be executable and portable so the people who are not familiar with Python can also use it easily
+- [ ] Rearrange the process of messenger bot to minimize the time delay between user desired time and actually the time that texts are sent (important)
+- [ ] Time scheduling option

+## Requirement packages

+TODO

+## How to use 🔰

+TODO